The Arrival of F.O. and Flora Stanley In Estes Park, Colorado in 1903

 The visceral feelings about this place, that we all experience regardless of our human traits, are so commonly held.
 Whether it be F.O. and Flora Stanley in 1903, or the residents and visitors of today, it is the magnificent and soothing nature of this place that captures us always.

 The Historic Stanley Home Foundation: Future Activities after Purchasing the Home

 The original 1904 home of F.O. and Flora Stanley has been fortunate over many decades, that faithful succeeding owners had a heart and mind for the profound history of the home and the magnificence of the structure.
 It is in excellent condition for a home aged 112 years.

 Gary and Kelly Brown have resided in this home for the last 38 years.
 Only with their dedication and perseverance would this historical gem be a candidate for preservation today.
 It is their hope, as is ours, that our community will now see the wisdom of setting this historical site aside for many public uses through our non-profit Foundation.

-After purchase of the home in early 2018, the Foundation will endeavor to convert it from a residential use to a public property use.
+After purchase of the home in late 2019, the Foundation will endeavor to convert it from a residential use to a public property use.
 In all ways that are possible, recapturing the authenticity of its early years will be pursued.
 Indeed, many features of the home and its furnishings already stand unchanged from its early 20th century glory.